royratcliffe/Faraday/README.md

 replace the entire path rather than just append the path.
 This is a 'feature' associated with Apple's `URL` class.

+The above code builds a logged JSON-based connection using Apple's `URLSession` adapter.
+Requests first see the encode-JSON handler which encodes the request body using JSON serialisation, from a dictionary to a JSON-encoded string.
+Then the JSON-decoder sees the request but does nothing; the decoder only handles the response when it arrives.
+Next, the logger handler sees the request and dumps its details to the debug console using `NSLog`.
+Finally, the URL session adapter sees the request and runs it.

+When the response arrives, the response body and headers pass back _up_ through the middleware stack.
+The logger logs the response.
+The decoder converts the response body from JSON to a dictionary.
+Finally, the encoder sees the response and does nothing because it only cares about the request.
+The outcome arrives with the `Response` object, asynchronously.

 ## Swift Versus Ruby

 There are some important differences between Swift Faraday and Ruby Faraday.